- Kennel cough is a contagious disease in dogs characterized by a persistent cough of several days.

 - Tetracyclines (doxycycline, minocycline)

 Many times, a dog’s cough is so persistent that your veterinarian may recommend something to decrease it.
-If the cough is severe, your veterinarian may choose to prescribe an opioid such as hydrocodone for your dog.
-This is rarely needed though and may actually prolong the cough since opioids may decrease the flow of phlegm out of your dog’s chest.
+If the cough is severe, your veterinarian may choose to prescribe an opioid for your dog.
+However, veterinarians rarely prescribe this treatment.
+In fact, it may actually prolong the cough since opioids may decrease the flow of phlegm out of your dog’s chest.

 Ask your veterinarian about cough suppression options.
 DO NOT give your dog any medication without consulting your veterinarian first.

 For most dogs, an examination and medication to go home with will cost approximately $100-$200.
-If X-rays are warranted, add an additional $100-$200 depending on size of the dog and severity of symptoms.
+If your veterinarian deems x-rays necessary, add an additional $150-$300 depending on the size of the dog and severity of symptoms.

 If your dog develops pneumonia, he may be required to remain in the veterinary hospital for intensive care.
 The cost varies depending on where you live as well as how severe his disease is but can range anywhere from $500-$3,000.